novicemm/ClipSwap-Towards-High-Fidelity-Face-Swapping-via-Attributes-and-CLIP-Informed-Loss/README.md

 ## Acknowledgements

-We borrow some code from [Insightface](https://github.com/deepinsight/insightface) and [FaceDancer](https://github.com/felixrosberg/FaceDancer).
+This repository is based on the amazing [Insightface](https://github.com/deepinsight/insightface) and [FaceDancer](https://github.com/felixrosberg/FaceDancer) libraries.

 ## Citation